Loading Dock Safety Loading Dock Safety

 • Back injuries from improper lifting and carrying

-• Injuries from careless behavior around forklifts and other vehicles.
+• Injuries from careless behaviour around forklifts and other vehicles.

-Keep Floors Clean, Dry, And In Good Condition
+2. Keep Floors Clean, Dry, and in Good Condition

 • Place containers, packaging, tools, and other materials safely out of walking and driving areas.